A Note About Roof Racks

 STEP 7: Tighten the nuts evenly and snugly making sure that before you do a final tightening of the nuts that you have your Roofnest lined up on your vehicle’s roof exactly where you want it.

-IMPORTANT: BE SURE TO CHECK THE HARDWARE AFTER 10-20 MILES OF DRIVING TO ENSURE IT IS STILL SNUG.
+IMPORTANT: BE SURE TO CHECK THE HARDWARE AFTER 10-20 MILES OF DIVING TO ENSURE IT IS STILL SNUG.
 REPEAT PERIODICALLY.

 - The bolts included are M8 1.25 hex head bolts, if you want shorter or longer mounting bolts they are readily available at most hardware stores.

-- If your crossbars are too tall or too short for the included mounting hardware you can quickly contact our support team via chat.
+- If your crossbars are too tall or too short for th eincluded mounting hardware you can quickly contact our support team via chat on roofnest.com

-- Insert the Awning Pole into the small hole in the metal banding of the lower shell near the edge of one door.
-The pole goes in at a STEEP angle.
-Make sure the pole is fully inserted.
-You may have to twist the pole.
+- Insert Awning Pole into the small hole of the Awning Insert Bracket, hook tip facing the ground.
+In the metal banding of the lower shell near the edge of one door.
+The pole goes in at a STEEP angle – make sure the pole is fully inserted – you may have to twist the pole.

 - Insert the hook into the grommet at the bottom corner of the canvas door.
 It will feel like you are bending the pole – the tension is what keeps the awning extended.

-Note: awning insert brackets are directional – please refer to Step 3 in the Pre-installation Section above if the poles are not pointing away from the insert brackets.
+Note: those Awning Insert brackets are directional – please refer to Step 3 In Pre-installation Section above if the poles are not pointing away from the insert brackets

-NOTE: THE RECOMMENDED SPEED LIMIT WITH THE CONDOR OVERLAND ON YOUR VEHICLE IS 75 MPH
+NOTE: THE RECOMMENDED SPEED LIMIT WITH THE FALCON ON YOUR VEHICLE IS 75 MPH

 Driving speed should always be adjusted according to the current driving conditions – please use caution on your first few drives with the condor on top and always remember to check the mounting hardware.